enwi/RNGToWiFi/comissioning.md

 To make things easier you can use the URL `http://rngbridge.local` or again scan the QR code below.
 ![WiFi URL QR](https://github.com/enwi/RNGToWiFi/blob/master/images/qr_url_rngbridge.png)

-> On some phones or browsers you might run into the issue that the page won't load with the error `DNS_PROBE_FINISHED_NNXDOMAIN`.
+> On some phones or browsers you might run into the issue that the page won't load with the error `DNS_PROBE_FINISHED_NXDOMAIN`.
 > In this case I recommend using a different browser or device.

 If everything worked out fine you are now setup.
 For infos on how to setup `MQTT` or `PVOutput` please take a look at the respective guides [MQTT](https://github.com/enwi/RNGToWiFi/blob/master/mqtt.md) and [PVOutput](https://github.com/enwi/RNGToWiFi/blob/master/pvoutput.md).